-Most vintage valve radios can be restored to their former working glory.
-This is the best route to take, if your radio will allow.
+Many vintage valve radios can be restored to their former working glory.
 However, some radios are electrically beyond restoration.
 Also, many will need an external aerial wire running around the room or outside in the garden and, even with a good aerial, these old radios can be prone to interference.
-Add to this the sad fact that the number of radio stations on medium wave is decreasing, and… the future doesn’t look good.
+Add to this the sad fact that the number of radio stations on medium wave is decreasing, and the future doesn’t look good.
 Sadly, our local BBC radio station has just closed down on medium wave.
 No doubt others will follow.

 On a brighter note

 Your radio might be beyond restoration but, is the cabinet in good condition?
 If so, why not have your vintage valve radio converted to Bluetooth?
 We can add Bluetooth to most old valve radios.
 You will then have the choice of playing your own music through your radio or listening to the thousands of radio stations available world-wide via your iPhone or iPad or other Bluetooth device.
 All our Bluetooth vintage radios and speakers will work with Amazon Echo.
-Just ask Alexa!
+Alexa, connect my speaker!

 Here’s one we saved from the tip

 Here is a Pye P75 that came to us with the chassis stripped of parts.
 It’s strange that someone should do that but, happily, it wasn’t the end of the radio’s life.
 The cabinet, as you can see, was in beautiful condition.
 What a shame it would have been to scrap the radio.
 Bluetooth to the rescue!
 Now, the volume control adjusts the Bluetooth volume and switches the unit on or off.
 The dial lights up, just as it did when it was a working valve radio.
 But there’s more… the tone control also works.
 The radio has a new lease of life, and the customer is over the moon.